arosenfeld/immunedb/docs/pipeline.rst

     }

-The ``all`` block applies the specified keys to all files in the directory (even if they are not included in the metadata file).
+The ``all`` block applies the specified keys to all files.
 If a key is specified both in the ``all`` block and the block for a file, the value specified for the file is used.

 .. warning::
     It's advisable to not use terms like "None", "N/A", or an empty string to